zooko/smalloc/README.md

    will make progress after only a few CPU cycles, regardless of the state of any other thread, so this cannot trigger priority inversion or a "pile-up" of threads waiting for a lock.)

+    [^1] ... except in the initialization function that acquires the lock only one time -- the first time `alloc()` is called.

    So with the possible exception of the two "worst-case scenarios" described above, I optimistically expect that `smalloc` will show